MySmile/sfchat/docs/source/REST API/Resources/DELETE-chat-json/index.rst

 DELETE: chat.json
 -----------------

-Delete chat means that one of participants want to exit from conversation.
-Therefore all undelivered messages is delivered and chat completely removed from SFChat server.
+It means that one of participants wants to close chat.
+As a result all undelivered messages are going to deliver and chat completely removing from the Server.

 .. toctree::
    :maxdepth: 2